 2. Never leave your belongings unattended.

 On our weekend trip to neighboring Oman, we falsely assumed that the country was just as safe and left our tent set up on the public beach while we left for the day.
 Friday and Saturday went smoothly, but Sunday was a wake up call.

 We left our site at 6am for our scuba trip and didn’t return until 10pm that night.
 As soon as we pulled into the lot, I could tell that something wasn’t right.
 And that something was that everything had been taken.

 Our tent, blankets, chairs, cook stove, clothes, everything.

 Now it was 10 at night and we had nowhere to sleep.
-Of course, this was a long weekend trip because it was a national holiday in the UAE, so a lot of the hotels in the city were booked full or only available for hundreds of dollars more than their usual price.
+Of course, this was a long weekend trip because it was National Day, the biggest holiday in the UAE, so a lot of the hotels in the city were booked full or only available for hundreds of dollars more than their usual price.

 We decided to do what any dumb person would do in this situation and make the long trip back to our apartment in Abu Dhabi overnight.